Sorry, you need to enable JavaScript to visit this website.

 Private market traineeships are only used to a limited extent in Denmark.
 There is no regulatory framework relating specifically to private market traineeships, but the Danish Work Environment Act applies equally to people in trainee positions when the work is performed for an employer.

-Traineeships for unemployed as an active labour market measure
+Traineeships for the unemployed as an active labour market measure

 Unemployed persons participate in different active labour market measures.
 One of these measures is a traineeship.
-A traineeship is i.e. an opportunity to give the unemployed person experiences and competences to include in their CV.
+A traineeship is, therefore, an opportunity to give the unemployed person experience and competences to include in their CV.

-1 July 2016, The Basic Integration Education (IGU) programme was launched.
-The programme consists of a two-year traineeship in which a refugee or a reunited family member of a refugee is employed at a company and paid trainee wages, while receiving other schooling (20 weeks in total) such as Danish lessons in parallel.
-The scheme is a supplement to internships, wage subsidised jobs and upskilling.
+On 1 July 2016, the Basic Integration Education (IGU) programme was launched.
+The programme consists of a two-year traineeship in which a refugee or a reunited family member of a refugee is employed at a company and paid trainee wages while receiving other schooling (20 weeks in total) such as Danish lessons in parallel.
+The scheme is a supplement to internships, wage-subsidised jobs and upskilling.

-The scheme targets refugees or reunited family members of a refugee in the 18-40 years old age group, who have resided legally in Denmark for less than five years.
+The scheme targets refugees or reunited family members of a refugee in the 18-40 age group who have resided legally in Denmark for less than five years.

 The scheme is part of the tripartite agreement I on labour market integration between the government and social partners.